Have you ever purchased a painted mason jar and wondered if you could do it yourself?

 After your jar is clean and dry, it’s time to paint.
 I recommend chalk paint.
 I personally use the Rustoleum brand, but there are many options available.

 You can find many different color options on Amazon or have a custom color made at your local hardware store.

 Chalk paint adheres really well to glass and is easy to work with.
-You can use any type of paint brush for this project.
+You can use any paintbrush for this project.
 These are my favorite brushes.

 Step 3: Distress (Optional)

 If you like the look of your painted jar as is, you’re done!
-If you’re going for a distressed look grab you a piece of sandpaper or sanding sponge.
+If you’re going for a distressed look, grab yourself a piece of sandpaper or sanding sponge.
 Lightly sand over any lettering on the jar and any other place you’d like the glass to peek through.

 Remember to sand lightly so that you don’t remove more paint than you intend to.